Abdulkarim9/Screenshot-Stealer/README.md

 # About
 This program grabs screenshots from victim coumputer and sends them to you by email.

 # This code DOES NOT promote or encourage any illegal activities!
-The content in this document is provided solely for educational purposes and to create awareness!
+The content in this document is provided for educational purposes and to create awareness!

 For this program to work: